Model Reduction of Parametric Differential-Algebraic Systems by Balanced Truncation: Conclusions

 This paper has addressed the model reduction of parameter-dependent differential-algebraic systems by balanced truncation.
-To apply the balancing procedure we have utilized specific projections to eliminate the algebraic constraints.
+To apply the balancing procedure we have utilized specific projectors to eliminate the algebraic constraints.
 This has enabled us to compute the necessary Gramians efficiently by solving projected Lyapunov equations.

 To handle the parameter-dependency, we have applied the reduced basis method, which is split into the \emph{offline phase} and the \emph{online phase}.
-In the \emph{offline phase}, we have computed the basis of the subspace which approximates the solution space of the Lyapunov equation.
+In the \emph{offline phase}, we have computed the basis of the subspace which approximates the solution space of the parametric Lyapunov equations.
 To assess the quality of this subspace we have derived two error estimators.
 Afterwards, in the \emph{online phase}, we have solved a reduced Lyapunov equation to obtain an approximation of the Gramian for a parameter value of interest efficiently.
-Therefore, a balanced truncation for this parameter value can also be carried out very fast.
+Therefore, a balanced truncation for this parameter value can also be carried out fast.

 This method has been illustrated by numerical examples of index two and three.
-In particular, we were able to reduce the associated Lyapunov equations to very small dimensions.
-We have evaluated our error estimators, where the second one almost estimates the error exactly.
+In particular, we were often able to reduce the associated Lyapunov equations to very small dimensions.
+We have evaluated our error estimators, where the second one can often estimate the error almost exactly.

-\section{Code Availability}
+\section{Code availability}

-The code and data that has been used to generate the numerical results of this work are freely available under the DOI 10.5281/zenodo.7468619 under the 3-clause BSD license and is authored by Jennifer Przybilla.
+The code and data that has been used to generate the numerical results of this work are freely available under the DOI 10.5281/zenodo.10040792 under the 3-clause BSD license and is authored by Jennifer Przybilla.